 One of the PSA’s recent mandates is to increase outreach and engagement in various forms: with the public, with other associations, with scientists, with philosophers of science around the world, and with other fields within philosophy.
 Below is a list of some of the ways we have been pursuing this mission.
-To get involved in and help support this effort, click here to volunteer or here to donate.
+To get involved in and help support this effort, volunteer or donate.

 Outreach and Engagement Initiatives

 Held in conjunction with its Biennial Meeting, the Public Forum is outward facing event aimed at showcasing how philosophy of science bears on issues of broad public interest and at engaging in a dialogue with the public about these issues.
 The Public Forums are free and open to the public and are broadly advertised in the host cities.
 The PSA held its first public forum in Atlanta in 2016 on "How Should Race be Used in Medicine?" and in 2018 in Seattle on "For the Public Good?
 Values and Accountability in AI and Data Science."
-To view video of the Seattle Public Forum, click here.
+View video of the Seattle Public Forum.

 Presidential Plenary Symposium

 Presidential Plenary Symposium offers the PSA President an opportunity to organize an event that brings all our members together to discuss a topic of broad interest.
 The PSA held its first Presidential Plenary Symposium in Seattle in 2018 on "Shedding Light on Dark Matter: Concepts and Challenges from the Frontiers of Astrophysics."
 The event provided an opportunity for philosophers of science and scientists to engage in a dialogue about recent developments and challenges within astrophysics concerning our understanding of dark matter.
-To view a video of the event, click here.
+View video of Presidential Plenary Symposium.

 PSA 2020/2021 Public Webinar: Putting Covid-19 in Its Place: Locating the Scientific, Psychological, and Social Aspects of the Crisis

 As part of PSA 2020/2021, the PSA held a Public Webinar on 20 November 2020.
 The webinar provided an opportunity to invite the public from around the world to join in a conversation about the scientific, psychological and social aspects of the crisis.
 Why is the pandemic not the same for every person in every place?
 How do the risks and uncertainties of the virus shape scientific, governmental and individual responses?
-You can view a video of the event here.
+View video of Public Webinar.

 In 2017, the PSA partnered with the Union of Concerned Scientists in producing a webinar, "Scientific vs. Alternative Facts (sic)."
 The webinar provided an opportunity to bring philosophy of science to a broader audience.
-You can also read Sandra D. Mitchell's related UCS blog post, 'The Ill-logic of Alternative Facts (sic)' here.
+Read Sandra D. Mitchell's related UCS blog post, 'The Ill-logic of Alternative Facts (sic)'.